Satellite Internet Data Caps: What You Should Know and Watch Out For

 Hughesnet 200 GB Up to 25 Mbps No

-The majority of satellite internet service providers are moving toward unlimited data, but Hughesnet, one of the two leading providers that services half of U.S. satellite internet users, still upholds soft data caps.
+The majority of satellite internet service providers, including Starlink and Viasat, are moving toward unlimited data, with the exception of Hughesnet.
 If you’re unhappy with the satellite internet market’s current offerings, you may want to consider other available options.

 What Options Do I Have Besides Satellite Internet?